 Even under direct sunlight, the ‘Purple Standard’ does not fade.
 It’s like purple satin with shiny, wide, spherical leaves!
 The vibrant leaf of this plant draws attention to all of the other hues in the yard.

 This is a safe bet because of its ability to thrive in a wide range of environmental settings.
-We’re certain that comparing this heuchera to other “purple” on the sale, particularly in the wintertime, will show you who’s best.
+We’re sure that comparing this heuchera to other “purple” on sale, particularly in winter, will show you who’s best.

-With age, the purple-black leaves of Heuchera ‘Obsidian’ get deeper and more glossy.
+Heuchera ‘Obsidian’ purple-black leaves get more profound and glossy with age.
 During the summertime, the leaves are charmingly complimented by the appearance of white blooms.

 Obsidian Heuchera is an excellent choice for containers, but it is also eye-catching in a combined flowery bed.